wgrahamb/modelingLibrary/README.md

      - Model the moment due to drag.
      - Check alpha and beta calculations.
 - pythonFunctions
-     - Finish working through filters.py.
+     - Finish working through filters.py
-     - I have multiple rocket propulsion functions in this folder.
-They need to be cleaned and organized at some point.
-May end up just putting the final class project here.
+     - At the end of MAE540 compile working code into two scripts, one called rocketPropulsionFxns.py and one called solidRocketMotor.py

 Folder Structure: